ancill/snippy_go/README.md

 # HO

+If you don’t like the term model, you might want to think of it as a service layer or data access layer instead.

+Remember: The internal directory is being used to hold ancillary non-application-specific code,

 ## Disabling directory listings

 Warning: http.ServeFile() does not automatically sanitize the file path.
 If you’re constructing a file path from untrusted user input, to avoid directory traversal attacks you must sanitize the input with filepath.Clean() before using it.